satoutahhaithem/traffic-shapping_tasks/network_from_oyunna/README.md

 ### Preparing Both PCs

-1. Copy the `From_oyunna_test` folder to both the sender and receiver PCs
+1. Copy the `network_from_oyunna` folder to both the sender and receiver PCs
 2. Make sure both PCs have the required Python packages installed:
    ```bash
    pip install flask opencv-python numpy requests